Thousands of Black Sea shipwrecks sit at the bottom of this merchant vessel graveyard.

 Sometime in the 6th century BCE, a Scythian prince from the Black Sea region was entombed near Stuttgart, Germany.
 In his tomb, excavators found Chinese silk.
 This tells us that the trade of goods from east to west had already begun around the areas of the Black Sea.
 During the course of nearly 2,000 years, this sea would serve as a major hub for maritime Silk Road trade, fueling the wealth of the Byzantine and Ottoman Empires.
-There would be thousands of shipwrecks in the Black Sea, and last fall with the help of modern technology, a team of experts discovered more than 40 of them.
+There would be thousands of Black Sea shipwrecks throughout history, and with the help of innovative technology, a team of experts recently discovered more than 40 of them.

 The international team, led by Professor Jon Adams, collaborates on the study called the Black Sea Maritime Archaeology Project (Black Sea MAP).
 Adams is a Professor of Archaeology and the Founding Director of the University of Southampton’s Centre for Maritime Archaeology.
 Expedition and Education Foundation (EEF) is funding the project.

 Purpose of the Black Sea MAP

 The mission of the Black Sea MAP is to “carry out geophysical surveys to detect former land surfaces buried below the current seabed, take core samples and characterise and date them, and create a fraught reconstruction of Black Sea prehistory,” according to Adams.
 This is to evaluate the changes to the Black Sea and the effects of the higher water levels since the melt-off of the last Ice Age 12,000 years ago.
 (University of Southampton).

-Although the primary focus of the project is not to find shipwrecks in the Black Sea, the team considers it an amazing and welcome discovery.
+Although the primary focus of the project is not to find Black Sea shipwrecks, the team considers it an amazing and welcome discovery.

 Ethical Deep Sea Archaeology